Efficient Log-Rank Updates for Random Survival Forests: Efficient log-rank splits

 Algorithm~\ref{alg:logrank} implements these updates, achieving $O(n)$ evaluation of all candidate splits for a single variable\footnote{\grf has additional splitting logic for missing $X_i$-values, which essentially involves running the algorithm twice: once sending all missing values to the left, and once sending all missing values to the right (and finally, evaluating splits on missing, \citet{mayer2020doubly, twala2008good}).
 Practical constraints on minimum node sizes are omitted here.}.

 To highlight the computational difference between the exact and accelerated splitting rules, we benchmark the time to grow a single survival tree.
 Since forest training is just an ensemble of such trees, this isolates the cost of evaluating splits and provides a direct comparison of the $O(nM)$ vs. $O(n)$ regimes.
 For reference, the total forest training time scales linearly with the number of trees.
 We draw survival times from a Poisson distribution with approximately $M = \{20, 130, 260, 500\}$ distinct events to mimic settings with monthly follow-up ranging from a few months to several decades (including one final setting with a nearly continuous grid, e.g., events measured in days).
 We set around 10\% of the units to be censored.
 We then vary $p$ continuous covariates with a sample size of $n$, and measure the time it takes to grow a single tree on the full set of samples.
-Table \ref{tab:timing} reports the mean runtimes, showing that $O(1)$ splitting yields a consistent speedup.
+Table \ref{tab:timing} reports the mean runtimes, showing that $O(1)$ splitting yields a consistent speedup\footnote{Fitting deeper trees by relaxing the constraint on the number of events in each child node in \texttt{grf} can lead to slightly larger relative speedups and more noticeable absolute speedups; see Table \ref{tab:timing_alpha} in the appendix.}.

+As noted in the introduction, a common heuristic is to restrict the number of event times by discretizing the time grid to a small value (e.g., $M=20$).
+Table \ref{tab:timing} shows that this is effective, as increasing $M$ substantially raises training time for the exact splitting rule at fixed $n$ and $p$, albeit at the cost of reduced temporal resolution.
+In contrast, the approximate criterion is essentially insensitive to $M$, allowing one to retain the full time resolution with little additional computational cost.

 \FloatBarrier